getsentry/sentry-docs/src/wizard/java/index.md

 ---

 <Alert level="info">
     Sentry for Java is a collection of modules provided by Sentry; it supports Java 1.8 and above.
 At its core, Sentry for Java provides a raw client for sending events to Sentry.
-If you use <strong>Spring Boot</strong>, <strong>Spring</strong><strong>, Logback</strong>, or <strong>Log4j2</strong>, we recommend using a dedicated integration.
-Please visit <a href="https://docs.sentry.io/platforms/java/">Sentry Java</a> documentation for installation instructions.
+If you use <strong>Spring Boot</strong>, <strong>Spring</strong>,<strong> Logback</strong>, or <strong>Log4j2</strong>, we recommend visiting our <a href="https://docs.sentry.io/platforms/java/">Sentry Java</a> documentation for installation instructions.
 </Alert>

 ## Install